Regional Municipal Court

 Request for postponement of the hearing

 If, for serious reasons, you cannot attend your hearing on the set date of the hearing, you can apply to re-schedule.
-This request must be provided in writing no later than noon on the last Friday preceding your hearing, and must be confirmed by the court registry.
-If the request is granted, a fee of $33 per case is automatically added.
+This request must be provided in writing no later than 10 business days preceding your hearing, and must be confirmed by the court registry.
+If the request is granted, a fee of $36 per case is automatically added.
 Otherwise, you will be sentenced by default and you will have to pay for the judgment rendered.

 The hearing of a case generally takes place in five main steps: